 Food Services at Trinity College is overseen by the Office of the Dean of Students.
 The Office of the Dean of Students should be students’ first point of contact for all questions or concerns about Food Services, meal plans and dietary accommodation needs.
 Chartwells Canada is Trinity’s Food Service provider.
-The Chartwells’ team operate and manage both Strachan Hall and The Buttery.
+The Chartwells team operates and manages Trinity’s dining facilities.

 Trinity College is committed to providing wholesome and nutritious food, using the freshest possible ingredients:

 From September to April, the servery in Strachan Hall is open all day, from breakfast through dinner, with a full meal service taking place at designated meal times.
-Between meals, students can access the servery for self-serve lunches, snacks, and salad bar options.
-Also available anytime are whole or cut fruits, desserts, smoothie station, infused water station, and assorted beverages.
-Strachan Hall accepts payment by TCard (Meal Plans and Trinity Flex Dollars) and cash.STRACHAN HALL: VIEW TODAY'S MENU
+Between meals, students can access the servery for on-the-go items, snacks, whole or cut fruits, desserts, and assorted beverages.
+Strachan Hall accepts payment by TCard only (Residence Meal Plans and Trinity Flex Dollars).
+Please note that high table meals in Strachan Hall are cancelled until further notice.STRACHAN HALL: VIEW MENU

 Meal Times: Monday to Friday

 At Strachan Hall, students will be able to chose to have their food served on china, in an Eco To-Go Container or in a compostable to-go container (additional cost).